rft/nixcat-nvim/README.md

 # Nano's Neovim Configuration

-A comprehensive Neovim configuration built with [nixCats](https://github.com/BirdeeHub/nixCats-nvim) and based on kickstart.nvim, featuring a fully configured development environment with modern plugins and intuitive keybinds.
+A not so finished Neovim configuration built with [nixCats](https://github.com/BirdeeHub/nixCats-nvim) and based on kickstart.nvim

 ## Features